Dyson Supersonic Hair Dryer review

 While we all have our own personal care routines, the majority of us will either let our hair dry naturally or use the best hair tools after washing it, with many favouring the use of a dryer for speed.

 Although primarily known for its popular range of vacuums, Dyson first entered the hair care industry in 2016 with the launch of the Dyson Supersonic hair dryer and then followed by the Dyson Corrale hair straightener in 2020.
-Quickly becoming a cult product due to its design and innovative features, the Supersonic continues to grow in popularity despite costing over £300.
+Quickly becoming a cult product due to its design and innovative features, the Supersonic continues to grow in popularity despite costing nearly £300.

 But is it actually worth the hefty price tag, and does it really work for shorter hair styles?
 We got our hands on it to put the dryer to the test.